Camino Tassajara, California

-Camino Tassajara (Spanish for "Path of Carne Seca") is a census-designated place in Contra Costa County, California.
+Camino Tassajara (Spanish for "Path of Carne Seca") is a census-designated place in Contra Costa County, California, United States.
 Camino Tassajara sits at an elevation of 814 ft.
 The 2020 United States census reported Camino Tassajara's population was 4,951.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 1.261 square miles (3.265 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP has a total area of 1.261 square miles (3.265 km^{2}), all land.